gulpjs/gulp/README.md

 Tips:

-1. file.contents should always be a Buffer
+1. file.contents should always be a Buffer before passing it off
-2. Use the `clone` module to clone options and copy the file object.
-Do not mutate the file object then pass it!
-Clone it then mutate it.
+2. Use the `clone` module to clone the file object.
+Do not mutate the file object before cloning it!
+The piece that passed it to you may still be using it for something.
 3. Make use of the gulp-util library.
-Do you need to change a file's extension or do something tedious?
-Try looking if it's there first.
+Do you need to change a file's extension or do some tedious path crap?
+Try looking there first and add it if it doesn't exist.

 ```javascript
 var es = require('event-stream'),